Random-Bee/Distributed-Computing-Project/final_evaluation/report.md

 ## Problem Statement

-In this project, we implemented two distributed hashing algorithms - **Pastry** and **Kademlia** and evaluated the performance of these algorithms based on various metrics such as the number of hops, time taken, throughput, and load balancing and used them in a real-world application.
+In this project, we implemented two distributed hashing algorithms - **Pastry** and **Kademlia** and evaluated the performance of these algorithms based on various metrics such as the number of hops, time taken, throughput, and load balancing and used them in a application.

 ## Approach